 - 10.5.
 Street Designations: The following street designations are established for all streets within the Plan area. - 10.5.1.
 'A' Streets: 'A' Streets are intended to provide the most pedestrian-friendly development context.
-Buildings along 'A' Streets should be held to the highest standard of pedestrian-oriented design.
-These streets are the main connectors for local development and adjacent neighborhoods. - (i) Curb cuts are not allowed on 'A' Streets, except for porte cochere entries for hotels or other substantial uses, per the discretion of the Planning Director or his/ her designee. - (ii) Development on 'A' Streets may incorporate a parking court, surrounded on three sides by the development, served via one-way access, and with dimensions not to exceed 110 feet wide and 150 feet deep. - (iii) In order to provide pedestrian connectivity where blocks are more than 300 feet long, pedestrian walkways are to be provided every 300-500 feet.
-These walkways count toward usable open space requirements per Section 9.5 starting on page 144 of this Plan.
+Buildings along 'A' Streets should be held to the highest standard of pedestrianoriented design.
+These streets are the main connectors for local development and adjacent neighborhoods. - Curb cuts are not allowed on 'A' Streets, except for porte cochere entries for hotels or other substantial uses, per the discretion of the Planning Director or his/her designee.

-- (iv) In order to support their purpose as pedestrian and cyclist-friendly corridors as well as supportive of retail and neighborhood services, 'A' Streets are to be engineered for speeds within 5 miles per hour of posted speeds. - (i) Additional 'A' Street standards are included in Section 10.6 for Primary Streets, as well as Section 10.7.3 for Secondary Streets. - 10.5.2.
+- (ii) Development on 'A' Streets may incorporate a parking court, surrounded on three sides by the development, served via one-way access, and with dimensions not to exceed 110 feet wide and 150 feet deep. - (iii) In order to provide pedestrian connectivity where blocks are more than 300 feet long, pedestrian walkways are to be provided every 300-500 feet.
+These walkways count toward usable open space requirements per Section 9.5 starting on page 142 of this Plan. - (iv) In order to support their purpose as pedestrian and cyclist-friendly corridors as well as supportive of retail and neighborhood services, 'A' Streets are to be engineered for speeds within 5 miles per hour of posted speeds. - (v) Additional 'A' Street standards are included in Section 10.6 for Primary Streets, as well as Section 10.7.3 for Secondary Streets. - 10.5.2.
 'B' Streets: 'B' Streets are intended to accommodate more auto-oriented uses, surface parking, and service functions.
-Individual standards are included in Section 10.6.4 for Unser Boulevard, Section 10.6.5 for Paseo del Norte, and Section 10.7.5 for Secondary 'B' Streets. - 10.5.3.
+Individual standards are included in Section 10.6.6 for Unser Boulevard, Section 10.6.7 for Paseo del Norte, and Section 10.7.5 for Secondary 'B' Streets.

+- 10.5.3.
 Alleys: Alleys are an optional way to provide access for service and maintenance vehicles and access to parking areas for private vehicles while separating these vehicle uses from the public realm.
 Alleys can be either residential or commercial. - (i) Typically narrower than 'B' Streets, alleys can be a functional element within a commercial block and can provide a pleasant walking option in residential areas.
-[See more standards in Sections 10.7 and 11.0 Streetscape Standards in this Plan.] - (ii) See Section 13.3.13 starting on page 236 in this Plan for policies relating to roles and responsibilities for alley maintenance.
+[See more standards in Sections 10.7 and 11.0 Streetscape Standards in this Plan.] - See Section 13.3.13 starting on page 223 in this Plan for policies relating to roles and responsibilities for alley maintenance. - 10.5.4.

-10.5.4.
 Intersection Design

-- (i) Multimodal Accommodation:Intersections are to designed and constructed to accommodate safe crossing for all modes of transportation. - (ii) Signal Warrants: The determination of where and when traffic signals and/or roundabouts are to be installed is based upon the evaluation of traffic conditions at an intersection in accordance with the warrants contained within the Manual for Uniform Traffic Control Devices (MUTCD). - [Amended November 5, 2014]
+- MultimodalAccommodation:Intersectionsaretodesignedandconstructedtoaccommodatesafecrossing for all modes of transportation. - (ii) Signal Warrants: The determination of where and when traffic signals and/or roundabouts are to be installed is based upon the evaluation of traffic conditions at an intersection in accordance with the warrants contained within the Manual for Uniform Traffic Control Devices (MUTCD).